 The trunk should point to a Video Mesh cluster that will host meetings for endpoints that register to that Unified CM cluster.
 The closer the endpoints are to the Video Mesh cluster, the more efficient the call flows and bandwidth usage become.
 For example, endpoints on the same LAN as the Video Mesh cluster will send media directly to the cluster, and thus the media will not traverse a WAN.

-We recommend pointing the trunk to Video Mesh Nodes from a single cluster only, and pointing the trunk to all nodes within the cluster (16 maximum).
+We recommend pointing the trunk to Video Mesh Nodes from a single Video Mesh cluster, and pointing the trunk to all nodes within the cluster (16 maximum).
 Run on all Active Unified CM Nodes should also be enabled on the SIP trunk to ensure efficient traffic signaling in Unified CM.
 Pointing a SIP trunk to a single cluster will ensure that meetings are hosted on that cluster (unless the cluster reaches capacity).
 This provides more control and predictability of where meetings will occur and how much bandwidth will be needed.
 It also allows the administrator to expand the Video Mesh cluster by adding more nodes if more SIP endpoints are configured on the Unified CM cluster.

 The Unified CM SIP trunk will determine which node in the Video Mesh cluster is used for call setup.
 Webex determines which node within that Video Mesh cluster hosts the meeting (that is, the node to which endpoints send media).

 The trunk should be configured with the FQDN of all Video Mesh Nodes in the cluster (up to 16 nodes).
-This will allow for high availability so that if a node becomes unavailable, the call will be set up using the next available node configured in the SIP trunk.
+This will allow for high availability so that if a node becomes unavailable, the call will be set up using a different available node configured in the SIP trunk.
 The destination port for each Video Mesh Node FQDN should be set to port 5060 (SIP over TCP) or 5061 (SIP over TLS).

 For example, Figure 4-12 shows Site A with a Unified CM cluster and a Video Mesh cluster containing 3 nodes.
 The nodes have FQDNs vmn-1-siteA.ent-pa.com, vmn-2-siteA.ent-pa.com, and vmn-3-siteA.ent-pa.com.